-The full value of the 2020/21 profit has been accrued as payable to the Museum of London under the deed of covenant in place between the two entities.
+The full value of the 2022/23 profit has been accrued as payable to the Museum of London under the deed of covenant in place between the two entities.
 It is currently expected that this will be paid in full.
-Amounts owed to the Museum of London at the year end is £2.1m (2020: £2.7m), including the charitable payment.
-The Directors are confident that the Museum's Board of Governors will not call in this debt until the company has returned to profitability.
+Amounts owed to the Museum of London at the year end is £1.7m (2022: £2.3m), including the charitable payment.
+The Directors are confident that the Museum's Board of Governors will not call in this debt to enable the company to meet its cashflow commitments.

-The company is not unduly exposed to price, credit, liquidity or foreign exchange risk so far as each director is aware, there is no relevant audit information of which the company's auditor is unaware; and
+The company is not unduly exposed to price, credit, liquidity or foreign exchange risk.